-ISO 27001 certification shows that an organization implemented the necessary security steps to protect its data.
+ISO 27001 certification shows that an organization implemented the necessary security measures to secure its data.

 Businesses should understand what the certification is, who precisely needs to be certified, and how to properly prepare for the certification.
 Through these basic understandings, decision-makers can more easily navigate the compliance process for their business, leading to both time and money savings.